-What patients wish their health care team knew: What your team can do: I am more comfortable waiting to make a health care decision until I can talk with my family.
-Sometimes I am more comfortable with a doctor of my same gender.
-It is important for me to have a relationship with my doctor.
-I use complementary and alternative medicine and home remedies, but I don't think to tell you.
-Confirm decision-making preferences.
-Office staff should confirm preferences during scheduling.
-Spend a few minutes building rapport at each visit.
-Ask about the use of complementary medicine and home remedies.
+- I am more comfortable waiting to make a healthcare decision until I can talk with my family. - Sometimes, I am more comfortable with a doctor of my same gender. - It is important for me to have a relationship with my doctor. - I use complementary and alternative medicine and home remedies, but I don't think to tell you.

+- Office staff should confirm decision-making preferences during scheduling. - Spend a few minutes building rapport at each visit. - Ask about the use of complementary medicine and home remedies.